 Anything can be fixed…

 … if you have the right people working on it.
-The most intriguing stories from the CFA were the instances where real-time collaboration ‘in the room’ had fixed problems that would probably have been intractable otherwise.
+The most intriguing stories from the Climate Finance Accelerator were the instances where real-time collaboration ‘in the room’ had fixed problems that would probably have been intractable otherwise.
 A complex Mexican proposal for promoting rooftop solar was re-engineered into a far more elegant (and bankable) structure.
 The knowledge of a microfinance expert as to who could lead an ambitious rural microfinance push allowed the Colombian delegation to think about a multi-region commercially-oriented initiative not just stand-alone grant-based schemes.
 And so on.
 These problems were fixable because the right set of people to fix them had been assembled in one place.

 Keep it practical

-Because the CFA centred around actual transactions, not theoretical policy discussions, country delegates were able to see and hear first-hand – especially in the project prioritisation sessions – the practical barriers that the financiers saw to making the proposals on the table fly.
+Because the Climate Finance Accelerator centred around actual transactions, not theoretical policy discussions, country delegates were able to see and hear first-hand – especially in the project prioritisation sessions – the practical barriers that the financiers saw to making the proposals on the table fly.
 Conversely, financiers found a great willingness among the country teams to try to understand and fix these practical barriers, which now had a much more immediate and physical reality.
 It has always been the case that an instruction manual that seems an impenetrable read in isolation quickly becomes obvious when the tool or gadget in question is in front of you.

 Perseverance, meet Adaptability